awsdocs/amazon-sns-developer-guide/doc_source/sms_publish-to-topic.md

 }
 ```

-When you run this example, the following is displayed in the console output window of your IDE:
+When you run this example, the console output window of your IDE displays the following:

 ```
 {TopicArn: arn:aws:sns:us-east-1:123456789012:mySNSTopic}